dannyquist/re/ghidra/ghidra-getting-started.md

 # Ghidra: Nation State Level Reverse Engineering Tools

 Ghidra is the new tool released by the United States National Security Agency for reverse engineering software.
 It has been under active development for years.
 There is a lot to love about Ghidra: From my initial exploration the string deobfuscation, including inline context, is phenomenal.
+It even sports an undo feature.

 # Notes on Other Tools